jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01.md

 This value can be denoted in 3 forms:

-1. Money as number-objects - Exammples are currency and crytocurrency
+1. Money as number-objects

+Examples are currency and crytocurrency

-2. Moneyless Tangible - Examples are goods and services themselves
+2. Moneyless Tangible

+Examples are goods and services themselves

-3. Moneyless Intangible - Examples are goodwill, reputation, mental satisfaction or peace of mind
+3. Moneyless Intangible

+Examples are goodwill, reputation, mental satisfaction or peace of mind

 **Nominal price** is exchangeable value denoted as a numerical object.